MarioJ94/MarvelWikiApp/README.md

 Then, select a value for the timestamp and generate the hash following the process described under Authentication for Server-Side Applications:

 https://developer.marvel.com/documentation/authorization

+You can use this https://www.md5hashgenerator.com/  to generate the md5 hash by introducing the string (replacing values) "tsPrivateKeyPublicKey".

+As in the example, if ts=1000, privateKey=abcd, and publicKey=1234, you would introduce "1000abcd1234".
+Then, you would have all your values:
+- apiKey should be you public key, in this case 1234
+- hash would be the md5 hash generated
+- timestamp would be 1000

 # Libraries used